ARPOISE/ARpoise/php/dir/README.md

 If there are no layers within range of the client's location, an empty list of layer definitions is returned.

-The placing of the layers can be performed in a Google-maps-based click-and-drag web interface.
+Within the ARpoise-Directory backend the placing of the layers can be performed in a Google-maps-based click-and-drag web interface.

 ## Original Documentation